-The Format > AutoFormat command lets you apply a predefined scheme of formattings to an entire cell range.
+The Format > AutoFormat menu command lets you apply a predefined scheme of formattings to an entire cell range.

-For this purpose, select the desired cell range and choose Format > AutoFormat.
+For this purpose, select the desired cell range and choose the menu command Format > AutoFormat.
 A dialog displaying a list of predefined AutoFormats pops up.
 Select the desired format and click OK.
 The cell range will be reformatted accordingly.